rxpwang/whisper-1.6.2/examples/whisper-qt/README-qt.md

-# the qt version -- by FL Dec 2024
+# the qt version -- by Rongxiang Wang, Felix Lin, Dec 2024
 ## in whisper-1.6.2 directory
 make libwhisper.a
 make lib_whisper_stream.a